javivelasco/react-css-themr/README.md

 ⚛️️️❗️❗️⚛️
 This is a fork of React CSS Themr, that is not maintained anymore.
 We thank Javi Velasco for all his efforts and for creating such a great package.
 This package should not be unmaintained - so the friends of react will continue.

-Sadly Javi did not responed so we can not continue with the same package name.
-You find us now on npm with the prefix/scope `@friendsofreactjs`.
 ```

 Easy theming and composition for CSS Modules.